ibexa/documentation-developer/docs/guide/twig_functions_reference.md

 The following rendering methods are available out of the box for the `ez_render()`, `ez_render_content()`, and `ez_render_location()` functions:

-- `inline` - renders the Content item without using a request
+- `inline` - (default) renders the Content item without using a request
 - `subrequest` - sends a request to the server and inserts the response
 - `esi` - uses the Edge Side Include mechanism to render the correct tag that is handled by reverse proxy